Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Staying in Thórsmörk

-Thórsmörk is also the starting point (or the finish) of the well-known Laugavegur hiking track to the coloured mountains and geothermal fields of Landmannalaugar.
+Thórsmörk is also the starting point (or the finish) of the well-known Laugavegur hiking track to the coloured rhyolite mountains and geothermal fields of Landmannalaugar.

 Thórsmörk weather and practicalities